anandanlk/Community-FL/README.md

 5. Use the downloaded reserved_clients.json file in the Decentralized-FL\CWL_Workflow\find_clients_updated.py
 6. Ensure you installed 'cwltool==3.1.20230127121939' and Initiate the CWL Training using the command 'time cwltool --enable-ext --parallel decentralizedFL.cwl decentralized_input.yml '
 7. Unreserve the reserved clients in the portal.

-## Acknowledgements

-This project uses code from the following sources:

-- A Kontomaris, Chronis (2023) CWL-FLOps: A Novel Method for Federated Learning Operations at Scale [https://github.com/CWL-FLOps/DecentralizedFL-CWL]

-- Shaoxiong Ji.
-(2018, March 30).
-A PyTorch Implementation of Federated Learning.
-Zenodo. [http://doi.org/10.5281/zenodo.4321561](http://doi.org/10.5281/zenodo.4321561)